JRONGW/JRONGW/README.md

 # 💫 About Me:
 - I am currently a student of MSc Connected Environments @ UCL.
-- I hold a  Master degree of Landscape Architecture STEM @ RISD(Top 1 Design School in US) and a Bachelor of Agronomy @ Shanghai Jiao Tong University(Top 3-5 University in China).
+- I hold a  Master degree of Landscape Architecture STEM @ RISD(Top 1 Design School in US) and a Bachelor of Agronomy STEM @ Shanghai Jiao Tong University(Top 3-5 University specialized for STEM in China).
 - I am interested in AI, IoT, Data Science, and Data-aided Parametric Design.

 - Personal Website: https://jrongw.github.io